KeckCAVES/dokuwiki-plugin-publish/README.txt

-You can allow approvers to approve with no changes by editing inc/common.php:933 to remove:
+You can allow publishers to publish with no changes by editing inc/common.php:933 to remove:
   // ignore if no changes were made if($text == rawWiki($id,'')){